madslug17/AgeofAshes/Session_Notes.md

 Everyone gets 12GP

-Mo' and Hus fully heal two sets of Hellknight fullplate!
+Mo' and Gus fully heal two sets of Hellknight fullplate!
 We sell them for 10GP and a set of fullplate armor for Gus.
 Gus sells his Breastplate for 4GP and adds 1GP to the group loot.

 ### Shelyn's Smile